Iveagh Vets Covid-19 Update July 2020

 (c) Politely decline offers of hospitality or to enter the farmhouse.
 Such offers are always appreciated but in the current climate, must be declined

-- Surgery times may vary in the coming weeks depending on staff available, currently open Monday –Friday 8.30 am- 5.00pm and Saturday 8.30am-1.00pm
+- Surgery opening hours and consulting times have changed during the pandemic, currently open Monday –Friday 8.30 am- 6.00pm and Saturday 8.30am-1.00pm

 We trust that you will understand the changes made and that further disruption may occur but the most important issue is to ensure safety of your family and staff and the staff at Iveagh Vets.